KauaMB2/Projete2020-Equipe1301/README.md

 ## 🤝 Contributors

-to the following people who for this project:
+I would like to thank the following people for this project:

 <h5>
 <li>Felipe Adriano Gois;